iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.9.01.000_00/report.md

 > Good doctor, hard to hear at times but overall great experience in short matter of time.<br> :date: __2021-01-29 15:34:50__

 > My first time to use this company app was good and well use again .<br> :date: __2021-01-21 02:52:06__

-> Easy to use.
-Wish there was a place where I could keep notes for myself on whatever was discussed<br> :date: __2021-01-19 16:48:29__